Sunda Croonquist: Comedy career

 At a chance encounter in New York City, Croonquist was joking around at a party when she met Jackie Mason, who told her to seriously consider doing stand-up comedy and with her husband's encouragement, took a comedy class and had her first paid gig within weeks.
 Her first performance was at a club called Don't Tell Mama.

 Croonquist has produced her own comedy shows including: Femmes Fatales one of the longest running female comedy showcases for New York's Toyota Comedy Festival for eight years.
 She is also the chairperson for the Annual "Laugh Off", an event that brings awareness to Gilda's Club in Northern New Jersey.
 This is a cancer support group that was formed by comedian Gilda Radner.

 Lawsuit

 Croonquist gained attention in the media in August 2009 when her mother-in-law, Ruth Zafrin, filed a lawsuit against her in U.S. District Court for allegedly spreading false, defamatory and racist lies about Zafrin's family in her stand-up act.
 Croonquist said she didn't even know she was being taken to court until she was asked, at an audition, to explain the lawsuit.
 The suit was later tossed out.

 Per Croonquist's live interview on NBC's Today on May 9, 2010, she was initially sued by her sister-in-law who then asked her mother, Ruth, to join the lawsuit.

 Personal life

-Sunda met her husband, attorney Mark Zafrin, while acting in Eric Zaccar's political comedy drama, Housing, that was staged at an art house that Mark owned.
-Sunda and Mark have been married since 1994 and have two children that were raised Jewish.
+Sunda has been married to Mark Zafrin since 1994.
+The couple have two children that were raised Jewish.
 Before she met her husband, Croonquist converted to Judaism, which he and his mother, her mother-in-law, adhere to.